-But also decentralised systems have their cons.
+But also decentralized systems have their cons.
 Foremost, in order to have a smart system installed, a professional installer is required, who integrates the system.
 Also, in most cases, when changes are necessary, a professional installer needs to be called.
-There is no control by the user whatsoever.

-The KNX technology is a good example of a decentralised system which runs in the background and makes sure all applications are seamlessly integrated.
+The KNX technology is a good example of a decentralized system which runs in the background and makes sure all applications are seamlessly integrated.

 As you will have noticed by now, there are various ways to turn your lighting smart.
 Depending on your needs, you can choose for smart lightbulbs, a smart home hub or a decentralised system.
 But using smart devices does not automatically make your home smart.
 The most important thing is to have a look at your individual needs and how the according solution can help you making your life at home more comfortable.